harry777777/chaps_challenge/README.md

+# My contributions to this project are all parts involved in recording previous games and replaying them.
 Start the game by running Application Main from the application package in src/nz.vuw.ecs.swen225.gp20

 press OK on the popup to begin the level